 Stories Untold is an engrossing adventure game that layers up storytelling in clever and surprising ways.
 With a brief runtime of just four hours, does it achieve everything it sets out to do?

 This is going to be one of those reviews where I stay vague and ambiguous while trying to advise you as much as possible.
 Much of the joys of Stories Untold comes from going in blind, so I’m not going to take that away from you.
 All I had to go by was a handful of screenshots, a one-minute trailer and a positive rating on Steam.
-For someone that makes a concerted effort to avoid knowing too much about a game before purchase, that was plenty for me.
+For someone that makes a concerted effort to avoid spoiling a game before purchase, that was plenty for me.

 Booting up the game, the tone is immediately apparent.
 A droning synthesizer provides the main menu with an ominous backdrop as you stare at the lonely VHS case on the table.
 Everything about it oozes 80’s nostalgia, and while many games are adopting this style, for better or worse, Stories Untold owns it.
 Not only is it an aesthetic choice but it’s a mechanical one too, as you’ll be interacting with a range of equipment from that era across the four episodes.
 A fair chunk of Stories Untold consists of text-based adventuring but deviates in clever ways, leap frogging various mechanics as you progress.

 That’s what was most surprising to me.
 No Code have managed to take age old gameplay and inject modern ideas for a level of inventive design that truly put me on edge.
 Let me explain.

 The first episode, one released as a proof of concept back in August 2016, sits you in front of an old computer to play a game called House Abandon.
 Older gamers will definitely get that sweet hit of nostalgia as the title builds on screen, screeching and groaning with every row of pixels that appear.
 Younger gamers may finally understand what they had to deal with.